Syonet/model/README.md

 Create one or more elements return a promise for it.
 Triggers a `POST` request and saves the result to the PouchDB cache.
 If this method is invoked in an element, then passing the `collection` argument is mandatory.

-If the request fails with HTTP code `0`, then this request will be stored to be triggered when the user/server is back online.
+If the HTTP request fails with code `0`, then the elements passed will be created an assigned an temporary ID.

 Example: